Dental Hygiene Certificate (DHCT)

 DHCT 3303 Community Dental Health (3 Credits)

 3 credit hours (3 lec.)
 This course is an introduction to the tools of epidemiology and biostatistics, and includes the critical analysis of scientific literature and the methods and materials necessary to teach dental health to individuals and groups.
 As community health promoters, the student will have an opportunity to address and attempt to resolve critical issues in the current delivery system.
-Course Fee: $20 Letter Graded Course fee: $25.00
+Letter Graded Course fee: $30

 DHCT 3308 Pharmacology (2 Credits)

 2 credit hours.
 (2 lec.)
 This course is a study of the action use and effect of commonly used drugs on the human body.
-Emphasis is placed on the practical evaluation of drugs utilized by the dentist, and drugs being taken by dental patients and their effect on treatment.
+Emphasis is placed on the practical evaluation of drugs utilized in dentistry, drugs being taken by dental patients and their effect on treatment.
 Letter Graded

 DHCT 3310 Applied Nutrition (1 Credit)